Skip to content

 make

-If you want to build the latest version from git, run:
+To build the latest version from git, run the following commands:

 bash